Johnston (surname)

 The surname Johnston is of English and Scottish origin.

-Historically, the Johnston has roots tracing back to medieval Northern England where it appeared as both a locational and occupational surname.
+Historically, it has roots tracing back to medieval Northern England where it appeared as both a locational and occupational surname.
 Families with this name were often found in Yorkshire and Northumberland.

 The name gained prominence due to the notable Johnstons residing near the River Tweed, who had a significant role during the Wars of Scottish Independence.
 The name emerged at the same time as the Anglo-Scottish border was being drawn and is why it is so closely associated with the border region.